Santosh-Gupta/SpeedTorch/README.md

 Arguments:

 `given_optimizer`: The optimizer initialized with your model weights.
+If using for embeddings training, remember to set the `sparse` parameter to `False`.
+Currently, supported optimizers are SparseAdam, Adadelta, Adamax, Adam, AdamW, ASGD, and RMSprop.
+Rprop is also inlcuded, but needs the first forward pass, and `loss.backward()` step to be completed for initializing the OptimizerFactory instance.
+This is due to the Rprop optimizer needing gradients of its parameters for initialization.

 `total_classes`: The total amount of embeddings to be trained.